 Jefferson County is required to implement six minimum control measures over the permit period which includes:

 - Illicit Discharge Detection and Elimination

 Water that soaks into the soil is naturally filtered and cleaned.
 Water flowing on the surface of developed property picks up pollutants such as sediment, oil, and salts from roads and parking areas, fertilizer from lawn runoff, and bacteria from property where animals are kept.
 The effect of one property on the quality and quantity of stormwater runoff may seem insignificant.
 However, the cumulative impact from hundreds of thousands of properties across the state can negatively affect our water quality.
 And keep in mind: much stormwater runoff, after it enters lakes, streams, and reservoirs, or soaks into the ground, eventually becomes drinking water for downstream communities.
 This is one reason protecting water quality is so critical in Jefferson County.

 Impervious area creates a barrier to water soaking into the soil and prevents the rainfall or snowfall from recharging ground water supplies in that area.
 This reduces the amount of ground water that is available to well water users and increases the downstream surface water flow.

 Have you seen any suspicious dumping into a storm drain?
 Have you noticed any suspicious outflow from a culvert or storm sewer?
-Do you have questions on stormwater quality?
-Please contact Planning and Zoning at 303-271-8700 or use our form.
+Please contact Planning and Zoning if you have questions about stormwater quality.